 Michael Goodyear, Trail Development Manager, Eastern Canada

-OPENING SOON: Huron Cycling Route from Sudbury to Sault Ste.
-Marie for the experienced cyclist, which will offer stunning views of the North Channel of Lake Huron.
+Huron Cycling Route from Sudbury to Sault Ste.
+Marie for the experienced cyclist, which offers stunning views of the North Channel of Lake Huron.